mrazomej/phd/src/chapter_02/section_05_results.md

 values.
 By performing a global fit where we infer all parameters, including the repressor copy number $R$ and the binding energy $\Delta\varepsilon_{RA}$, we found a better agreement for these strains.
-However, a discrepancy in the steepness of the response for all O3 strains remains (see Chapter 4).
+However, a discrepancy in the steepness of the response for all O3 strains remains (see [Sec.
+4.8](#sec:ch4_sec09)).
 We considered a number of hypotheses to explain these discrepancies, such as including other states (e.g. non-negligible binding of the inactive repressor), relaxing the weak promoter approximation, and accounting for variations in gene and repressor copy number throughout the cell cycle, but none explained the observed discrepancies.
 As an additional test of our model, we considered strains using the synthetic Oid operator, which exhibits an especially strong binding energy of $\Delta\varepsilon_{RA}=-17~k_B T$ [@Garcia2011c].
-The global fit agrees well with the Oid microscopy data, though it asserts a stronger Oid binding energy of $\Delta\varepsilon_{RA}=-17.7~k_B T$ (see Chapter 4).
+The global fit agrees well with the Oid microscopy data, though it asserts a stronger Oid binding energy of
+$\Delta\varepsilon_{RA}=-17.7~k_B T$ (see [Sec.
+4.8](#sec:ch4_sec09)).

 To ensure that the agreement between our predictions and data is not an accident of the strain we used to perform our fitting, we also inferred $K_A$ and $K_I$ from each of the other strains.
-As shown in Chapter 4 and [@Fig:ch2_fig05](D), the inferred values of $K_A$ and $K_I$ depend minimally upon which strain is chosen, indicating these parameter values are highly robust.
-We also performed a global fit using the data from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number $R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see Chapter 4).
+As shown in [Sec.
+4.10](#sec:ch4_sec11) and [@Fig:ch2_fig05](D), the inferred values of $K_A$ and $K_I$ depend minimally upon which strain is chosen, indicating these parameter values are highly robust.
+We also performed a global fit using the data from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number $R$, and the repressor DNA binding energy
+$\Delta\varepsilon_{RA}$ (see [Sec.
+4.8](#sec:ch4_sec09)).
+The resulting
-The resulting parameter values were nearly identical to those fitted from any single strain.
+parameter values were nearly identical to those fitted from any single strain.
 We continue using parameters fitted from the strain with $R=260$ repressors and an O2 operator for the remainder of the text.

 ![**Comparison of predictions against measured and inferred data.** (A-C) Flow cytometry measurements of fold-change over a range of IPTG concentrations for